rohithr2511/Electric-Vehicle-Market-Size-Analysis/README.md

-Here’s a clean and professional `README.md` file for your GitHub repository, summarizing the **Python Electric Vehicle (EV) Data Analysis Project** with key insights and figures from both PDFs:

----

 # ⚡ Python Electric Vehicle (EV) Data Analysis Project

 This project presents an end-to-end data analysis of electric vehicles (EVs) using Python.
 The goal was to assist consumers in selecting EVs based on budget, range, battery capacity, and other key performance metrics.